xzel23/utility/doc/RELEASING.md

 ## Release CI

 `.github/workflows/release.yml` is the only workflow that receives Maven Central and signing credentials.
-Dispatch it for the protected branch that contains the committed prepared plan.
-It publishes the plan and then finalizes the published state and tag; ordinary CI never receives release credentials or modifies release files.
+A push of a committed prepared plan to a protected release branch starts publication automatically.
+The workflow verifies the plan, publishes it, then finalizes the published state and tag.
+It also retains manual dispatch to retry a committed prepared plan; ordinary CI never receives release credentials or modifies release files.